liziqi-matrixrealm/Mastery/README.md

 The **glove form** provides an ideal platform for the **haptic feedback system** and **haptic sensing system** (currently featuring vibration motors).

 For **computer 3D interaction**, unlike traditional controllers that rely on buttons, joysticks, and require handheld use, the device fully leverages natural hand movements, opening a new era of interaction.
-Just as smartphones replaced physical buttons with multi-touch screens, it makes interaction more **intuitive, precise, and truly unleashes infinite imagination for interaction**.
+Just as smartphones replaced physical buttons with multi-touch screens, **Mastery** makes interaction more **intuitive, precise, and truly unleashes infinite imagination for interaction**.

 For **embodied intelligence**, **Mastery** is the perfect device for collecting **AI data for dexterous hands**, capable of generating **high-quality multi-modal real hand interaction data** in bulk.